dzbeck/attack_to_cve/updated-methodology.md

 > In NetHack before 3.6.5, an invalid argument to the -w command line option can cause a buffer overflow resulting in a crash or remote code execution/privilege escalation.
 This vulnerability affects systems that have NetHack installed suid/sgid and shared systems that allow users to influence command line options.

 CVE-2020-5210 is a buffer overflow.
 Buffer overflows modify memory, the "Memory Modification (Memory Buffer Errors, Pointer Issues, Type Errors, etc.)" vulnerability type is used, making the Primary Impacts [T1574](https://attack.mitre.org/techniques/T1574) (Hijack Execution Flow) and [T1499.004](https://attack.mitre.org/techniques/T1499/004) (Endpoint Denial of Service: Application or System Exploitation).
 A search of ATT&CK shows that the vulnerability also has an **exploitation method mapping** of [T1548.001](https://attack.mitre.org/techniques/T1548/001) (Abuse Elevation Control Mechanism: Setuid and Setgid).
-The Table 1 does not list T1548.001 as an exploitation technique because it is relatively rare.
+Table 1 does not list T1548.001 as an exploitation technique because it is relatively rare.

 ### Standard Exploit Methods

 As indicated in the common vulnerability table, some vulnerabilities can be exploited in a variety of ways.
 In some cases, the exploit method can be identified and mapped to an ATT&CK technique based on the associated vulnerable object (e.g., browser) and entry point of the potential compromise (e.g., user action).
-Standard exploit methods are given in **Table 2**.
+Standard exploit methods are given below.

 **Table 2.
 Standard Exploit Methods**